rcslab/aurora/README.md

 slsctl restore -o <oid> [-d]

 An example: Suppose we have a process with PID 123 that we want to checkpoint to disk only once, then restore.
-We would have to run the following (randomly OID=3):
+We would have to run the following (example OID is 3):

 partadd -o 3 -b slos
 attach -o 3 -p 123
 checkpoint -o 3
 restore -o 3

-As a bonus, we can remove partitions from the SLOS using slsctl partdel:

-slsctl partdel -o <oid>

-Bugs:

-While doing macro varmail benchmark experienced a deadlock.

-DEPENDENCIES TO INSTALL FOR EVERYTHING
-VIRTUALENV with configargparse

-lighttpd
-wrk
-pidof